usaid-cs/yesterday-i-learned/random.md

 1. Once Markle [(suddenly)](https://www.youtube.com/watch?v=fC8SRkGlHzk) becomes a royal member, she can no longer vote.
 And act.
 And show her bare legs.
 1. Because rationing was still a thing in 1947, Elizabeth II needed ration coupons to buy materials for [her wedding gown](https://en.wikipedia.org/wiki/Wedding_dress_of_Princess_Elizabeth).
 1. A [Frame](https://stackoverflow.com/questions/31446777/difference-between-packets-and-frames) is a link layer (roughly layer 2) unit of data, containing a [packet](https://en.wikipedia.org/wiki/Network_packet).
 A packet is a network layer (roughly layer 3) unit of data, containing a [datagram](https://en.wikipedia.org/wiki/Datagram).
 A datagram is a transport layer (roughly layer 4) unit of data, containing who knows what you want to do in the session layer.
-1. Unlike "Big O", which is the upper bound, there is also a "Big Theta" which includes both the lower and upper bounds, called the "tight bound".
 1. The actual quote was "Your father's lightsaber.
 This is the weapon of a Jedi Knight.
 Not as clumsy or random as a blaster.
 An elegant weapon... for a more civilized age."
 1. Association football, the world's popular sport, has wikipedia articles available in 200 languages.
 FIFA claims the sport derived from [蹴鞠](https://en.wikipedia.org/wiki/Cuju), "something along those lines" from 20 BC.
-1. The [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium) is reached when all players know all the other players' strategies, and find no reason (nothing to gain) to change their own strategy.
 1. It appears to be *Vive la France*, not *Viva la France*.
 1. The RB in [RB Leipzig](https://en.wikipedia.org/wiki/RB_Leipzig) the Fußballverein is *Rasenballsport*, lit. "lawn ball sport", is a clever attempt to bypass the [DFB](https://en.wikipedia.org/wiki/German_Football_Association)'s licencing limitation that the company name "Red Bull" cannot be part of the team name.
 1. [Coffins that hang from a cliff](https://en.wikipedia.org/wiki/Hanging_coffins), and people who do such things, can be found in China, Indonesia, and Philippines.